jackyzha0/jackyzha0.github.io/content/thoughts/memory palace.md

 ## Better ways to browse/discover ideas and concepts
 [More from Bret Victor and DynamicLand](http://worrydream.com/cdg/ResearchAgenda-v0.19-poster.pdf)

 Related to better [interaction design](thoughts/interaction%20design.md).
-How do we better browse [information at different scales](thoughts/information%20scales.md)

-Material is dynamic and multi-medium

-Conceptual connections between pieces of knowledge and branches can be visually seen and explored
+How do we better browse [information at different scales](thoughts/information%20scales.md).
+One where conceptual connections between pieces of knowledge and branches can be visually seen and explored

 Can we bring together representations *across fields* so ideas can cross-pollinate?